-- All full bathrooms must have recessed medicine cabinets AND a full height mirror over all vanities. - Controls in ALL tubs and showers in ALL units must be offset toward the front of the bathing unit. - Vanity sizes in all units, excluding Type A units, must be a minimum of 36" wide. - In all Type A and Type B units the wood/OSB/plywood blocking for grab bars must be molded into the bathing fixture.
+- All full bathrooms must have recessed medicine cabinets and a full height mirror over all vanities. - Controls in all tubs and showers in all units must be offset toward the front of the bathing unit. - Vanity sizes in all units, excluding Type A units, must be a minimum of 36" wide. - In all Type A and Type B units the wood/OSB/plywood blocking for grab bars must be molded into the bathing fixture.
 They must also have flat back walls for grab bar installations per 2009 ANSI A117.1, Section 607 and 608.
-Solid wood blocking in walls behind bathing fixture is still required. - For new construction projects all tub/shower bathing fixtures must be one-piece and have a minimum usable inside space of 30" wide and 58" long. - All faucets, shower heads and toilets must be EPA "Watersense" certified. - All water heaters, regardless of location, must be in an overflow pan that is piped to exterior and placed in closets to allow for their removal and inspection through a closet door.
-Pressure relief valves must also be piped to the exterior. - Hub/floor drains must be piped to the outside or piped to sanitary sewer with mandatory primed p-trap. - Electric water heaters must have an Uniform Energy Factor rating of at least 93%. - Offset toilet flanges are prohibited for use under toilets. - In all Type A units the grab bars must be installed in tub/showers per ANSI 607 and roll-in showers per ANSI 608.
+Solid wood blocking in walls behind bathing fixture is still required. - For new construction projects all tub/shower bathing fixtures must be one-piece and have a minimum usable inside space of 30" wide and 58" long. - All faucets, shower heads, and toilets must be EPA "Watersense" certified. - All water heaters, regardless of location, must be in an overflow pan that is piped to exterior and placed in closets to allow for their removal and inspection through a closet door.
+Pressure relief valves must also be piped to the exterior. - Hub/floor drains must be piped to the outside or piped to sanitary sewer with mandatory primed p-trap. - Electric water heaters must have a Uniform Energy Factor of at least 0.92 or an Energy Factor of at least 0.95 efficiency and be a minimum of 40 gallons (50-gallon minimum.
+For 3 bedroom and larger). - Offset toilet flanges are prohibited for use under toilets. - In all Type A units the grab bars must be installed in tub/showers per ANSI 607 and roll-in showers per ANSI 608.
 Toilets must be installed per ANSI 604.5.1 and 604.5.2 (36" grab bar behind toilet mandatory). - In Type A units the roll-in showers and tub/showers must have permanently mounted seats and have shower head with wand on a sliding bar.
 Showers may have a maximum 1/2" curb with half of it being beveled.
 Curbless showers require a collapsible water dam installed prior to occupancy.
 All roll-in showers must have a 36" x 60" minimum clear inside "usable" floor space and have a shower rod and weighted shower curtain installed.
 There must be a diverter on the shower control that diverts water to a separate shower head that is mounted on the end wall opposite the fold down seat. - All plumbing pipes must be installed inside wall cavities.
 Connections to water and sewer lines may not be made through floors or cabinet bottoms. - Unit water shut-off valves must be located in a reachable location and be clearly marked with signage.